How to Protect and Increase Your Waterloo Region Home's Value For Less

 Add attic insulation

-Wrap up home projects and little repairs
+Wrap up all those half finished home projects and little repairs

 Replace faceplates and wall switches